codyzu/cpinfo22-site/m3/backend-web-server.md

 #### Hints:
 * A basic algorithm looks like this:
-  1. fetch the geographical latitude and longitude from the **here API**
+  1. fetch the geographical latitude and longitude from the **MapBox API**
   2. parse the longitude and latitude from the response
   3. fetch the weather for the longitude and latitude with the **OpenWeather API**
 * Remember that pug can iterate over an array of values by using the [`each`](https://pugjs.org/language/iteration.html#each) keyword (i.e. you should iterate over the 7 forecast days)